OlaedoOkpareke/Paper2Repository/README.md

 This repository can be found at https://github.com/OlaedoOkpareke/Paper2Repository.

 First run the rscript file, this creates the datasets.
 Then run the bib file for references and citations, then run the rmd file.
-Finally, run the replication package.
+Finally, run the reproduction package.

 The repository is organised as follows: